 Austin Heart's Interventional Cardiology Team is setting the standard in diagnosing and treating heart conditions such as valvular heart disease, congenital heart disease, coronary and vascular artery disease, and vein disease.
 Our interventional cardiology team performs approximately 3,000 interventions per year and offers the most advanced treatment options available, including:

 - New Minimally Invasive Interventional Cardiology Techniques:

 - Renal Denervation Therapy - a new treatment under investigation for patients with treatment resistant hypertension.
-See video of this exciting new technique.

 - Transcatheter Aortic Valve Replacement (TAVR) – a new treatment option for patients with severe aortic stenosis.
 Learn more.

 - Landmark Interventional Stem Cell Therapies: new interventional stem cell treatments under investigation by Austin Heart’s world renowned research program is shown to improve heart muscle function and reduce angina (chest pain).
 Learn more about Austin Heart’s experience in worldwide clinical trials.

 Interventional Cardiology is a branch of cardiology that deals specifically with the catheter based treatment of structural heart diseases.
 Andreas Gruentzig is considered the father of interventional cardiology after the development of angioplasty by interventional radiologist, Dr. Charles Dotter.